noiseprotocol/noise_spec/noise.md

 An application built on Noise must consider several issues:

- * **Extensibility**:  Applications are recommended to use an extensible data format for the payloads of all messages (e.g. JSON, Protocol Buffers) so that fields can be added in the future which are ignored by older implementations.
+ * **Extensibility**:  Applications are recommended to use an extensible data format for the payloads of all messages (e.g. JSON, Protocol Buffers).
+This ensures that fields can be added in the future which are ignored by older implementations.

- * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding, so that payload lengths can be padded to not leak information about message sizes.
+ * **Padding**:  Applications are recommended to use a data format for the payloads of all encrypted messages that allows padding.
+This allows implementations to avoid leaking information about messages sizes.
 Using an extensible data format, per the previous bullet, will typically suffice.

  * **Termination**: Applications must consider that a sequence of Noise transport messages could be truncated by an attacker.
 Applications should